dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_five.rst

     2018-09-09 07:49:51 - dagster - ERROR - message="An error occurred." pipeline=part_five solid=solid_two
     ...

 This just touches on the capabilities of the execution context.
-The context will end up being the system by which pipeline authors actually are able to make their pipelines executable in different operating contexts (e.g. unit-testing, CI/CD, prod, etc) without changing business logic.
+The context is the system by which pipeline authors actually are able to make their pipelines executable in different operating contexts (e.g. unit-testing, CI/CD, prod, etc) without changing business logic.